GajaNen/urgent_triage_rag_assistant/README.md

 ### LLM Evaluation

-The project evaluates multiple LLM and retrieval combinations against known ESI answers, measuring both triage-level accuracy and answer rate.
+The project evaluates 2 LLMs and 3 retrieval methods, together 6 combinations, against known ESI answers, measuring both triage-level accuracy and answer rate (how many times ESI was a part of the response).
 The procedure and results are in [RAG Evaluation](docs/pipeline.md#6-rag-evaluation) and [the results](docs/pipeline.md#8-rag-evaluation-results).

 ### Interface